Donald Trump Breaks Twitter Silence With Two Simple Messages

 The second tweet was an all-caps repetition of his campaign’s slogan, “Make America Great Again.”

 In a sharp departure from his regular Twitter behavior, Donald Trump has not tweeted about the fact that Special Counsel Robert Mueller delivered his report on Friday, March 22.
-He tweeted nine times on Friday about various topics like ISIS, the U.S GDP and a meeting with leaders from the Caribbean.
+He tweeted nine times on Friday about various topics like ISIS, the U.S. GDP and a meeting with leaders from the Caribbean.
 But none of these tweets were about the conclusion of Mueller’s investigation into alleged collusion between the Trump campaign and Russia during the last presidential election.

 Trump hasn’t been shy about slamming the investigation on Twitter in the past.
 Earlier this month he tweeted that the Special Counsel should never have been appointed and claimed that the investigation is based on the Steele Dossier, which is a document that suggests that the Russians have a compromising “pee tape” of the president which can be used to blackmail him.